hugovdm/beats/README.md

     support which resonant frequencies, and how various interventions might help for improving the accoustic properties of the rooms?
 * Beat detection - e.g. measuring the tempo.
-* Recording for many minutes rather than just looping via a ring buffer.
+* Playing back from the recording, rather than just looping via a ring buffer.
   * Will permit playing back more selectively.
 * Loop detection: see when something is repeated.
   * I wish to have the feedback delay determined by the measurement of a loop